Nazira: History

 The Gorokihiya Temple, at Namati of Ahom days is 3 km from Nazira.
 History says that Ahom King Pratap Singha (1603–41) was a devotee of God Siva before he took his throne and he worshipped a Siva Linga.
 After he got his throne as a King he removed the Siva Linga and established it on the bank of Dikhow River just opposite to Gargaon in a temple which was called as Maidol.
 This temple is also known as Maheswara Ghar or house or God Siva.
 Charaideu is just 16 km from Nazira Town.
 Here tourist can see the very sacred earthen pyramids (Tombs) of Ahom Kings, families and other ministers.
 During World War II (1939–1945) also Nazira had played an important rule in China Burma India Theatre.
 The OSS Detachment 101 established a base camp under the guise of a centre for malarial research at a tea plantation near Nazira.
 Detachment 101's training camp was located at Nazira (ost probably in the present Guest House, ONGCL Colony, Nazira).

-Nazira has educational institutions including Gargaon College, Nazira College, Nazira Boys Higher Secondary and Multi Purpose School, Nazira Girls HS School, Nazira Bortol HS School, Kendriya Vidyalaya, Jawahar Navodaya Vidyalaya, DPS Nazira, Sankardev Vidya Niketan, St. Peters School, Ligiri Pukhuri High School, Gurukul school, Amolapatty, NEEDS Technical Institute and many more.
-The primary source of income of this area is employment in ONGC and Govt.
-Departments.
-Well experienced entrepreneurs are doing oilfield related contracts & services.
-Big companies like Halliburton and Schlumberger operate in this area.
-However, cultivation is still one of the main source of income of this region.